rodrigobrito/bson-to-sql/README.md

 # BsonToMySQL
 Transforms MongoDB documents into SQL scripts, "normalizing" the document to SQL databases.
-It's a simple utility, created in a few hours of work that can be used to create a more robust tool for this purpose.
+It's a simple utility, created in a few hours of work that can be used to transform MongoDB documents in SQL scripts.

 ## How to run this utility quickly.